 - Figure out if you would like to salary sacrifice a flat sum, a reoccurring sum or a percentage of your salary.
 Alternatively you could look into sacrificing part or all of any future bonus payments to your super, but make sure that you speak to your employer about this before you get your bonus.

-Click here for a factsheet on some of the things you may need to consider about salary sacrificing.
 You may want to speak to your financial adviser before deciding to salary sacrifice.
 If you don't have an adviser, click here to find one near you.